Frequently Asked Questions

 If your business or business organisation has an innovative, commercial idea to increase bilateral trade and investment, submit your idea:

-- By downloading the form here, filling in and then email/mail it to the Katalis office at:
+Via the Business Portal using the online form, or by downloading the form here, filling in and then emailing it to business@iacepa-katalis.org

 Tower 2, Level 25, International Financial Centre (IFC)